mlindgren/blog-archive/source/_posts/2014-10-21-book-review-free-will.markdown

 book (at less than 100 pages long) contains any truly novel philosophical arguments.
 Even so, I'm not sure the discussion of these studies will actually work to Harris' advantage.
-The core of his argument _is_ philosophical, but some readers are certain to get caught up in overthinking the scientific claims even though, as Harris himself states, nothing actually depends on them.
+The core of his argument _is_ philosophical, but some readers are certain to get caught up in overthinking the scientific claims, even though, as Harris himself states, nothing actually depends on them.

 In fact, Harris goes so far as to say that even if one believes that